Police identify man killed in car crash outside of family-owned restaurant

 Thomas Sapp, 53, of Bogalusa, died when a car hit him outside of Yellow Brick House in Denham Springs.

-Just minutes before his death, Sapp, who was homeless, had walked into the restaurant, where he received a hot meal from the owners.
+Just minutes before his death, Sapp had walked into the restaurant, where he received a hot meal from the owners.

 Owners Chad Matrana and his wife Kimberly James said this was the first time seeing the man.
 Just like they did for many others, they gave him a plate when he needed help.